pancake-library/pancake/documentation/topics/objects.md

 # Object's attributes
 ### Here are the values that **every pancake object should have:**
-* x <- horizontal coordinate of the object.
+* x <- Horizontal coordinate of the object.
 Combined with "y", it defines the position of the object.
 This defines where the left edge of an object should be.

-* y <- vertical coordinate of the object.
+* y <- Vertical coordinate of the object.
 Combined with "x", it defines the position of the object.
 This defines where the top edge of an object should be.

-* width <- the width of the object.
+* width <- The width of the object.
 It's used for collision and such.

-* height <- the height of the object.
+* height <- The height of the object.
 It's used for collision and such.

 ### Here are some parameters that are **optional:**